deens-com/frontend/README.md

 ## Troubleshooting

-If you're stuck somewhere while working on something, create an issue or jump on to the [Telegram group](https://t.me/PleaseProtocol) and we'll help you out.
+If you're stuck somewhere while working on something, create an issue and we'll help you out.

 ## 🎓 License